Sherborne Castle

-Sherborne Castle (sometimes called Sherborne New Castle) is a 16th-century Tudor mansion southeast of Sherborne in Dorset, England, within the parish of Castleton.
+Sherborne Castle (sometimes called Sherborne New Castle) is a 16th-century Tudor mansion located southeast of Sherborne in Dorset, England, within the parish of Castleton.
 Originally built by Sir Walter Raleigh as Sherborne Lodge, and extended in the 1620s, it stands in a 1200 acre park which formed a small part of the 15000 acre Digby estate.
 Within the grounds lie the ruins of the 12th-century Sherborne Old Castle, now in the care of English Heritage.

 Origins

 A lidar view of the castles.

 The building now known as Sherborne Old Castle was constructed in the 12th century as the fortified palace of Roger de Caen, Bishop of Salisbury and Chancellor of England.
 In the early 1140s, the castle was captured by Robert Earl of Gloucester during the Anarchy, when it was considered "the master-key of the whole kingdom".